 Cranky Co-Workers Day

-Cranky Co-Workers Day is a holiday that’s observed annually on the 27th of October and honors those co-workers who are always complaining and are just in a generally bad mood.
+Cranky Co-Workers Day is a holiday observed annually on the 27th of October that honors those co-workers who are always complaining and are in a generally bad mood.

-This is a day when everyone can take some time away from these co-workers, can take the time to walk in their shoes and see if their complaints have merit, or for workers to become just as miserable as them — at least for a day.
+This is a day when everyone can take some time away from these co-workers, take the time to walk in their shoes to see if their complaints have merit, or for workers to become just as miserable as them — at least for a day.

-After all, just about every single one of us has had a workplace complaint that we felt people weren’t listening about, so why not take the time and voice your opinion?
+After all, just about every one of us has had a workplace complaint that we felt was not being listened to, so why not take the time to voice your opinion?

-This holiday has been around for a little while and it was originally created by Wellcat.com.
-This website basically sells potpourri, essential oils, perfumes, aromatherapy blends, and other products, but they also create wacky holidays as well.
+This holiday has been around for a while and was originally created by Wellcat.com.
+This website sells potpourri, essential oils, perfumes, aromatherapy blends, and other products, but they also create wacky holidays.

-Some of the weird holidays that they’ve created include Dimpled Chad Day, Who Shall I Be Day?, For Pete’s Sake Day, and Be a Dork Day.
-This is just another weird holiday that they created and people continue to observe.
+Some of the weird holidays they’ve created include Dimpled Chad Day, Who Shall I Be Day?, For Pete’s Sake Day, and Be a Dork Day.
+This is just another odd holiday that they created, and people continue to observe it.

 Some Amazing Job Satisfaction Statistics

-Since we’re on the subject of complaining at the workplace, we thought that we’d do a little bit of research and find out a little bit more about who’s complaining and what they’re complaining about.
-What we uncovered was the following list of facts.
-Facts that we found to be quite informative and hope that our readers will as well.
+Since we’re on the subject of workplace complaining, we thought we’d do a bit of research to find out more about who’s complaining and what they’re complaining about.
+What we uncovered was the following list of facts—facts that we found quite informative and hope our readers will as well.

-• Approximately 3 out of 4 working professionals say more work benefits would increase their job satisfaction.
+• Approximately three out of four working professionals say more work benefits would increase their job satisfaction.

-• Approximately 13% of employed Americans are disengaged at work.
-Something that’s called “Quiet Quitting.”
+• Approximately 13% of employed Americans are disengaged at work, a phenomenon known as “Quiet Quitting.”

 • Employees treated with respect by their employers are 64% more likely to be satisfied with their jobs.